Omemee, North Dakota: Geography

 Omemee is located in the eastern part of Bottineau County.
 It lies in the Souris River basin, which is part of the ancient lake bed of Lake Souris, a large glacial lake in the area responsible for much of the surrounding geology.
 East of the town, undulations of the prairie rise often ten feet above the adjoining hollows.
 These swells form the moraines which were not entirely leveled down by the waves of the lake.
 The high and rugged hills of the same moraines beyond the lake shore show how much the action of the waves leveled the hills which were deposited in the waters of the lake.

 Demographics

 The city had a high population of 650 in 1906, but by the 1910 Census it had declined to 332.
-The population fluctuated until the 1970 Census when the recorded population was just 5 people.
+The population declined steadily in double-digit percentages every decade thereafter, until the 1970 Census when the recorded population was just 5 people.
 However, the 1980 Census showed a population increase to 10 people.

 When Omemee disincorporated, the 1990 Census reported only three remaining residents.
 The area reverted to Willow Vale Township, which recorded a 2000 Census population of 34.

 German settlers established an evangelical church in Omemee in the early 1900s.